michaelliyunhao/RL-project/MPC/MPC-CartPoleStab/README.md

 If you want to train your model from scratch, then set the `load_model` parameter to `False`.
 If set to `True`, the trainer will load the model from `model_path`.

-If you think your training process is not stable and you want to save the model when the model has the best performance, set the `save_best` parameter to `True`.
+If you think your training process is not Stable and you want to save the model when the model has the best performance, set the `save_best` parameter to `True`.